196 East Commerce Street

-The family court has the discretion to determine an alimony award.
-The New Jersey Supreme Court has established some very specific guidelines and formulas to determine child support.
-However, there are no alimony guidelines.
-Many courts have tried to formulate alimony guidelines.
-New Jersey has case law and a statute that requires the courts to consider very specific factors when it calculates alimony.
-There are some guidelines and objective standards for the courts to consider, but there is no specific formula for a family court to calculate alimony.
-In general, New Jersey case law states that the court must consider the marital lifestyle, the supporting spouse’s ability to pay, and the dependent spouse’s ability to contribute to his/her own support.
+If the parties do not agree then the family court can determine an alimony award.
+In New Jersey there are specific guidelines, rules, and a computer program to determine child support.
+However, there are no alimony guidelines or computer programs to calculate alimony.
+Instead the courts will consider very specific factors when it calculates alimony.
+In general, the court must consider the marital lifestyle while both parties lived together, the supporting spouse’s ability to pay, and the dependent spouse’s ability to contribute to his/her own support.

 At the NJ family law firm of Helmer, Conley & Kasselman, our attorneys are knowledgeable of the different types of alimony in New Jersey.
 The amount awarded and the length of time for which alimony will last is based on a complicated set of statutory factors that are applied to each individual case.

-For more information, contact Helmer, Conley & Kasselman, PA, to speak with NJ family attorney.
+For more information, contact Helmer, Conley & Kasselman, PA, to speak with a top New Jersey alimony attorney.

 Don’t let your rights be jeopardized.